 The RDA community is not a typical asset that can be easily exploited and monetised, rather a concrete point that brings high value to RDA.
 However, a potential exploitation path of the RDA platform in Europe, may be its use as part of the European Open Science Cloud implementation, where significant funding is planned in the coming years.

 RDA Outputs and EU ICT specifications: RDA Outputs are the technical and social infrastructure solutions developed by RDA Working Groups or Interest Groups that enable data sharing, exchange, and interoperability.
 The RDA community has developed a series of RDA outputs, ranging from the flagship RDA-endorsed adoptable Recommendations to supporting and other non-endorsed outputs like white papers, guidelines and reports.
-Furthermore, RDA Europe has promoted several recommendations to be recognised as ICT technical specifications by the European Multi-Stakeholders Platform on ICT standardisation (MSP).
+Furthermore, RDA Europe has promoted several recommendations to be recognised as ICT technical specifications by the European Multi-Stakeholders Platform (MSP) on ICT standardisation.
 Initially the outputs were isolated, but gradually a collection of around 10 RDA Recommendations has been built and another 5 is in the process of approval.
-As soon as a broader “network“ of Recommendations is built it may be easier to incentivise potential adopters; still around 75 adoption cases of RDA outputs have been reported.
+As soon as a broader “network“ of Recommendations is built it may be easier to incentivise potential adopters; still over 75 adoption cases of RDA outputs have been reported.

 RDA outputs are a more direct exploitable asset as they can be used by anyone and can create an open “data economy”.
 However, monetisation via certification schemes and accreditation of adopters or engagement with/adoption by industry requires significant preparatory work, if not feasibility studies, as analysed in the RDA Europe 4 subsection.